Medicare information reviewed and updated July 2026 · 2026 Part B premium: $202.90/month

 Pharmacy network

 Which pharmacies offer preferred pricing.
-Using a non-preferred pharmacy can cost significantly more.
+Using a non-preferred pharmacy can cost much more.

 Deductible